FASHION IN ISTANBUL

 Do they just try to show us that how the suit perfectly suits on?
 Or how amazing lines and cuts it has..?

 Aren't these ads supposed to show us the final benefit we could get in the society by wearing a suit.
+All the suits in ads look like the relatives of an Armani classic.

 So how can an ordinary buyer differenciate them before going to a store unless a brand would not tell a story about itself and the man represents it?